Approaches I integrate

 -

-Deep Brain Reorienting (DBR) is a trauma therapy that works with the body’s early threat and attachment shock responses — the fast, involuntary reactions that can become set in place before words or clear meaning are available.
+Deep Brain Reorienting (DBR) is one of the key trauma-processing approaches I use in my practice.
+It is a depth-oriented therapy that works with the body’s early threat, orienting, and attachment shock responses — the fast, involuntary reactions that can become set in place before words, clear meaning, or conscious understanding are available.

-Rather than relying only on talking through what happened, DBR helps us track what the nervous system is doing in the present moment, with great care.
-Many people find this especially helpful when they understand their history well, but their body still reacts as if something is not safe.
+DBR helps us work carefully with these very early layers of response.
+Rather than relying only on talking through what happened, DBR tracks what the nervous system is doing in the present moment — often beginning with subtle changes around orienting, tension, shock, or bodily activation.
+This can be especially helpful when someone understands their history well, but their body still reacts as if something is not safe.

 Read more: